theprimarybrain/theprimarybrain.github.io/_posts/2022-11-05-Turkey-Activities-For-Toddlers.md

 [![Toddler]({{ site.github.url }}/assets/img/turkey-toddler-memory.jpg)](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Turkey-Preschool-Curriculum-Letter-T-4199735?utm_source=PB%20Blog&utm_campaign=Turkey%20Toddler%20Post)

-Show the letter cards for T and t.
-Review the difference between an uppercase T or a “big t” and a lowercase t or “little t.”
-Flip the cards over and play a matching game with your toddler.
+Memory was one of my favorite childhood games.
+In this game, you will flip the cards over and play a matching game with your toddler.
+Two two cards over at a time to see if they match.
+Review the vocabulary word on each card to help your child master a few new words.

 ## Turkey Activities For Toddlers